djalbat/xgl-server/README.md

   response.end(html);
 });
 ```
-The first `textureDirectoryPath` argument of both the `png()` and `json()` methods is the path of the directory containing the textures.
+The first `textureDirectoryPath` argument of both the `png()` and `json()` methods should be the path of the directory containing the textures.
 The second `overlayTextureSize` argument of the `png()` method specifies the size of the textures as they appear in the texture map.
 Choose a power of two, for example 64 or 128.
 The third `response` argument should be the response object.
 The `png()` method will set the header and then pipe the image to this object.

 The template HTML file should look something like the following:
 ```html